 About the Podcast

-At the end of each episode, Robert provides a writer’s insight into the featured writing — when, why and how he wrote it.
+At the end of each episode, Robert provides his writer’s insight into the featured writing — when, why and how he wrote it.

-The podcast is recorded in Sydney, Australia, on the land of the traditional custodians of the Eora Nation.
+The podcast is recorded in Sydney, Australia, on the land of the traditional lands of the Gadigal People of the Eora Nation.

 I’m in the middle of a dream, though it might be nearer the beginning or end.
 Who can tell with dreams?
 I’m on a rocket, and the final countdown’s begun.
 “10, 9, 8 …” Then I look down at myself strapped in the seat and see I’m wearing pyjamas.
 “It’s only a dream,” I reassure myself.

 I was weaned on Wimbledon growing up in Australia.
 Year after year, I’d stayed up half the night to watch the finals on TV.
 And here I was in the northern hemisphere, able to witness the match in broad daylight for the first time, with an Aussie in the final, for goodness sake, and Mrs B wasn’t interested in tennis!

 Dylan woke with jackhammers pounding in his head and a tongue so furry it felt like it needed waxing.
 “Last time,” he croaked, rolling onto his back and resolving to quit drinking again or, at least, to stop bingeing.
 He stared up at the low ceiling of his studio apartment and replayed the office drinks.

 A dad and dog owner, Robert Fairhead is a writer at the Tall And True writers’ website, and blogs on his website, RobertFairhead.com.
 He also writes and narrates for the Tall And True Short Reads podcast.